How to Run a Great Hackathon (and Why You Should Do It)

 Working at Metal Toad is all about innovation.
 It’s why I was drawn to this place—a place that celebrates the unusual, gets excited about new ideas, and constantly seeks out the latest emerging tech.

 The constantly changing landscape of technology presents a bit of a chicken-and-egg problem: we need experience with the latest innovations, and to get that experience, we need to build something with the new technology—but what client would hire us to build something without experience?
-A couple years ago, we decided to solve that problem by trying our first-ever Metal Toad hackathon.
+A couple of years ago, we decided to solve that problem by trying our first-ever Metal Toad hackathon.

 The benefits of hackathons